 While our findings provide valuable insights into monocyte subset alterations associated with chronic cannabis versus cocaine use, certain limitations should be considered.
-The cross-sectional design limits causal inferences, and the small sample size may limit the ability to detect subtle immune changes.
-Furthermore, the absence of tissue-specific immune assessments may overlook localized microbial translocation and inflammatory responses not evident in peripheral blood.
+The cross-sectional design limits causal inferences, and the small sample size may limit the ability to detect subtle immune changes, particularly among monocyte subpopulations and cytokine responses.
+Future studies with larger, more diverse cohorts must investigate the underlying mechanisms driving these monocyte alterations and their functional implications.

+Furthermore, the absence of tissue-specific immune assessments may overlook localized microbial translocation and inflammatory responses that are not evident in peripheral blood.
 Future studies should investigate the functional implications of altered monocyte subsets, particularly non-classical monocytes, in tissue-specific contexts during chronic cannabis and cocaine use.
 Additionally, exploring other markers of microbial translocation and conducting longitudinal analyses could further elucidate the mechanisms driving immune dysregulation in chronic cocaine users and cannabis users.

 Our findings reveal that chronic cannabis but not cocaine use alters peripheral monocyte subpopulations and a total monocyte count without elevations in systemic cytokines or plasma LPS levels.
 Cannabis users exhibited increased total and classical monocyte counts and decreased non-classical monocytes.
 Given the role of classical monocytes in anti-inflammatory resolution, the changes observed in cannabis users may reflect dysregulated immune modulation.
 Cocaine-mediated inflammation was observed in prior studies [8, 9, 42-44].
-The different results may stem from the following factors: 1) human in vivo studies versus animal studies; 2) in vivo versus in vitro studies; and 3) assessments using local tissue samples versus blood samples, which may dilute the effects in the local site.
+The different results may stem from the following factors: 1) human in vivo studies versus animal studies, 2) in vivo versus in vitro studies, and 3) assessments using local tissue samples versus blood samples, which may dilute the effects in the local site.

 Regarding results of chronic cocaine use in the current study, the unchanged monocyte subset distribution and inflammation in the circulation may suggest potential localized immune activation and inflammation via cocaine-induced disruption of barriers, possibly mediated by non-classical monocytes or other myeloid cells (i.e., microglia), contributing to the heightened risk of cardiovascular and chronic inflammatory conditions in chronic cocaine users [1, 45].
 While systemic immune activation markers were unchanged, tissue-specific immune dysregulation or localized inflammation may still occur.
-Additionally, other microbial components, such as PGN, LTA, or bacterial DNA, may contribute to monocyte activation and local inflammation through pathways not captured in this study.
+Other microbial components, such as PGN, LTA, or bacterial DNA, may contribute to monocyte activation and local inflammation through pathways not captured in this study.
 Future research should investigate the functional roles of altered monocyte subsets, microbial translocation beyond LPS, and tissue-specific immune responses to understand cocaine-associated immune dysregulation better compared to cannabis.

 Acknowledgments

-This work was supported by grants from the National Institutes on Drug Abuse R01DA059854, R01DA059538, and R01DA055523, and by the Odyssey Pre-doctoral Fellowship from the Medical University of South Carolina College of Graduate Studies.
+This work was supported by grants from the National Institutes on Drug Abuse R01DA059854, R01DA059538, and R01DA055523 and the Odyssey Pre-doctoral Fellowship from the Medical University of South Carolina College of Graduate Studies.

 Supplementary Information